 Several popular services, including Apple iCloud, Amazon, Twitter, Cloudflare, and Minecraft, are vulnerable to this ‘ubiquitous’ zero-day exploit, now dubbed as one of the most serious vulnerabilities on the Internet in recent years.

-‘Apache Log4j’ is used in many forms of enterprise and open-source software, including cloud platforms, web applications, and email services.
+‘Apache Log4j’ is used in many enterprise and open-source software forms, including cloud platforms, web applications, and email services.

 According to cybersecurity researchers at Check Point, Since Friday (December 10), they “witnessed what looks like an evolutionary repression, with new variations of the original exploit being introduced rapidly- over 60 in less than 24 hours”.